Overview

 Autoimmune Diseases in Females

 Women are more often prone to autoimmune diseases but less susceptible to infectious diseases than men.
-This higher prevalence is due to the X chromosome, which has many genes relating to the immune system.
+This higher prevalence is attributed to the X chromosome, which contains many genes related to the immune system.
 It is advantageous for women to have two X chromosomes, but the price is a greater tendency to develop autoimmunity.
 Research suggests that hormonal changes play a role in triggering the development of autoimmune disorders.

 Puberty, pregnancy, and menopause all affect hormone levels significantly.
-The female reproductive life cycle best demonstrates the relationship between hormones and multiple sclerosis Women are more likely to develop various sclerosis after puberty.
+The female reproductive life cycle best demonstrates the relationship between hormones and multiple sclerosis.
+Women are more likely to develop multiple sclerosis after puberty.
 Studies show increased cases in women post-puberty that are not reflected in men post-puberty.

 During pregnancy, there seems to be a decrease in the symptoms and severity of MS due to the estrogen hormone estriol produced in the placenta.
 This hormone has anti-inflammatory properties, and pregnant people with MS experience a 70% reduction in relapses.